 Auto Insurance: 10 Tips To Save Money

 Being a fairly thrifty guy, I try and stretch my dollars as far as they can go.
-When setting up our family budget, I thought we were spending a bit too much on auto insurance rates.
-Here are my top 10 tips to save on auto insurance:
+When setting up our family budget, I noticed we were spending a bit too much on car insurance.
+Here are my top 10 tips to save money on auto insurance:

-Do you have any money saving tips to save on auto insurance?
+Do you have any money saving tips to save money on auto insurance?

 Good list!
 Also ask for reduced premiums because you’re a healthcare worker, you belong to a professional association, you’re a recent grad or you’re an university alumnus.
 Any of those could save you another 5-10%!